mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 ON page_views.user_id = users.user_id
 {% endhighlight %}

-The above query will return SnowPlow data in a format suitable for processing in an OLAP reporting tool like Tableau.
+The above query will return Snowplow data in a format suitable for processing in an OLAP reporting tool like Tableau.

 <h3><a name="generate">5.5 Generate the OLAP data</a></h3>

 Generating the data required is as simple as running the above query.
-However, using SQL statements to generate versions of the SnowPlow events data to use in OLAP reporting tools is not computationally efficient: in particular, it requires multiple passes through the entire data set and several joins between subtables derived from the events table, all of which are pretty costly.
+However, using SQL statements to generate versions of the Snowplow events data to use in OLAP reporting tools is not computationally efficient: in particular, it requires multiple passes through the entire data set and several joins between subtables derived from the events table, all of which are pretty costly.

 For that reason, we recommend using SQL to generate **agile data cubes**: to quickly generate data for querying in Tableau / Qlikview / Pentaho with a view to experimenting with new dimensions and metrics, for example.
 If it turns out that a particular data cube is of value to you, and you want to continue to use it (and keep it updated), we'd recommend using [Cascading] [cascading] in a Hadoop environment to keep you OLAP data set up-to-date.
 We will document how to do this in due course.